rowead/classifier/README.md

 ## WAM Classifier
 Classify (label) a folder full of images or enrich a csv with Entity Extraction.

-Writes to a csv and caches reults to disk **take a copy of your image folder and process locally**.
+Writes to a csv and caches reults to disk **PLEASE take a copy of your image folder and process locally**.

 ### Requirements (Install)
 1. Install nodejs https://nodejs.dev/download